Dallas Rapper Mo3's Best Songs and lyrics | Dallas Observer

 “Black Corona” (2020)

-When rappers were making clickbait songs about coronavirus last year, Mo3 changed the approach and made something more meaningful.
+When rappers were making clickbait songs about coronavirus at the start of the pandemic, Mo3 changed the approach and made something more meaningful.
 Initially released as a freestyle in early March 2020, Mo3’s official version delivers on substance, talking about the people he’s lost and the ways the system has failed his community.
-To him, coronavirus is just another struggle that his people must face.
+To him, coronavirus was just another struggle that his people must face.
 “They tellin’ lies, they got us watching for a virus/but fuck corona, my people still live in poverty,” he sings.
 “Black Corona” is two truths working in harmony, and it’s an unfortunate reality that rings true.

 “Slide on Em” (2021)